skramm/homog2d/docs/homog2d_manual.md

 FRect rect2 = getBB(pl);
 ```

-You can check if it fullfilths the requirement to be a polygon (must be closed and no intersections),
+You can check if it fullfilths the requirements to be a polygon (must be closed and no intersections),
 and if it is, you can get its area:
 ```C++
 Polygon pl;